From the eyes of a Print Producer, how color can transform a simple image into one that mesmerizes.

 What is Print Production?

 Print Production is a lot of crafts: printing, cutting, and folding paper are often things I do.
 You can have the world’s most perfect image but if you print on something that doesn’t work with the feel of it, then you’re screwed.
-I am very fortunate to work at an agency that appreciates the knowledge their Producers have and work with us to make sure the final output is the best it can be.
+I am very fortunate to work at an agency that appreciates the knowledge their Producers have and worked with us to make sure the final output is the best it can be.

 It is an absolute gift when the team finds that perfect stock image.